SjoerdKoop/vicon_control/README.md

 # Executables

 The software packets create several useful command line programs for debugging or running without a GUI or without launch files.

+### Main executables

 The following executables define the functionality of the subsystems:

 * Vicon workspace tools (vicon_tools): These executables connect to a Vicon datastream at a given IP address and port.
 	* `rosrun vicon_tools dual <Vicon datastream IP address> <Vicon datastream port> <number of markers>`